Download here, or subscribe

 The kids pile into the back, the engine turns over, and the car pulls away, raising dust as it goes around a near bend.

 “The fuck we can’t!”
-I yell.
+I roar.
 “Let’s chase ‘em down!
 I’ll take care of them; you won’t have to do a goddamn thing!”

 He considers for a minute while I stew.
 Valuable seconds pass; they may already be too far away to catch up to.